Universal structure of objective states in all fundamental causal theories: General probabilistic theories

-It is possible to show that in a causal theory where all probabilities are allowed\textemdash something we are going to assume\textemdash the state space is a \emph{compact convex set} \cite{Chiribella-purification,QuantumFromPrinciples,Diagrammatic}.
-Note that given a measurement $\left\{ a_{i}\right\} _{i\in\mathsf{X}}$, $\sum_{i\in\mathsf{X}}a_{i}=u$ because the sum means a coarse-graining over all the effects of the measurement, and therefore it must be the unique deterministic effect.
+It is possible to show that in a causal theory where probabilities in the whole range $\left[0,1\right]$ are allowed, the state space is a \emph{compact convex set} \citep{Chiribella-purification,QuantumFromPrinciples,Diagrammatic}.
+Note that given a measurement $\left\{ a_{i}\right\} _{i\in\mathsf{X}}$, we have $\sum_{i\in\mathsf{X}}a_{i}=u$, because the sum means a coarse-graining over all the effects of the measurement, and therefore it must be the unique deterministic effect.
 Hence when we apply that measurement on a state $\rho$, it yields a probability distribution $\left\{ p_{i}\right\} _{i\in\mathsf{X}}$, where $p_{i}:=\left(a_{i}\middle|\rho\right)$.
-This shows that every state is a probabilistic assignment to any measurement, therefore recovering the usual picture of states in the convex approach to GPTs \cite{Barrett,General-no-broadcasting,Barnum2016}.
+This shows that every state is a probabilistic assignment to any measurement, therefore recovering the usual picture of states in the convex approach to GPTs \citep{Barrett,General-no-broadcasting,Barnum2016}.
 Similarly, it is easy to prove that channels preserve the deterministic effect: $u\mathcal{C}=u$.
 This is the generalization of the quantum property that channels are trace-preserving.
-In particular, if we have a test $\left\{ \mathcal{A}_{i}\right\} _{i\in\mathsf{X}}$, one has $\sum_{i\in\mathsf{X}}u\mathcal{A}_{i}=u$.
+In particular, if we have a test $\left\{ \mathcal{A}_{i}\right\} _{i\in\mathsf{X}}$, one has $\sum_{i\in\mathsf{X}}u\mathcal{A}_{i}=u$ \citep{Chiribella-purification}.